KokkinosThanos/A-Flower/README.md

 # Flower

-Here I experiment and I have created a combination of...
+Here I am experimenting and I have created a combination with...

 Javascript DOM,
 Javascript CANVAS,